Foreign Corrupt Practices Act (FCPA) definition:

 The Foreign Corrupt Practices Act is a piece of American legislation aimed at outlawing bribery of foreign officials.
 The Act applies to those with formal ties to the US, such as US nationals or businesses incorporated in the US, as well as foreign nationals and entities who are in the US at the time of the improper conduct.
 Individuals face between five to 20 years imprisonment for each violation.
 Corporations can be fined up to $2m per violation, and individuals up to $100,000.

-The FCPA does not prohibit facilitation payments made to foreign officials for the purpose of causing them to perform routine governmental actions, such as issuing licenses or performing shipping inspections.
+The FCPA does not prohibit facilitation payments made to foreign officials for the purpose of causing them to perform routine governmental actions, such as issuing licences or performing shipping inspections.
 The FCPA also does not prohibit reasonable, bona fide expenditures associated with a product or contract, or payments expressly permitted under the written laws of the foreign country.

 Here is some guidance on the role the FCPA plays in helping businesses identify and mitigate the risk of bribery.
 The guidance has been taken from VinciWorks’ online anti-bribery training, which can be taken by staff working in any country.